Rotational (Torsional) and Angular (Valgus/Varus) Deformity

 Dyschondroplastic lesions are masses of avascular cartilage extending from the growth plate into the metaphysis and are attributed to the failure of chondrocytes to differentiate.
 This results in a focal thickening of the growth plate in the proximal tibiotarsus (tibial dyschondroplasia) or sometimes the proximal tarsometatarsus.
 The lesion in the proximal tibiotarsus is often associated with anterior bowing of the tibiotarsus and sometimes fractures below the plug of cartilage.
 Factors shown to influence the incidence and severity of dyschondroplasia include genetic selection, calcium:phosphorus ratios in feed, metabolic acidosis through excess chloride in feed, acid/base balance, and mycotoxins.
 In a flock of modern broilers, the cause may be marginal inadequacies in dietary calcium or a calcium:phosphorus imbalance.

-Rickets develops in growing birds due to deficiency of calcium or phosphorus (see Nutrition and Management: Poultry: Calcium and Phosphorus Imbalances) or insufficient vitamin D (see Nutrition and Management: Poultry: Vitamin D3 Deficiency).
+Rickets develops in growing birds due to deficiency of calcium or phosphorus (see Calcium and Phosphorus Imbalances) or insufficient vitamin D (see Vitamin D Deficiency).
 Malabsorption can also cause a mineral deficiency.
 In rickets, a failure of bone mineralization leads to flexibility of long bones.
 Subclinical rickets with only marginal thickening of the growth plates is fairly common and often associated with poor performance of broiler chickens.
 Bone ashing and estimates of calcium and phosphorus content combined with bone pathology are useful diagnostic tools.
 Bacterial infections are common in bones with rickets.

 Ulceration of the metatarsal and digital footpads is a common cause of lameness in meat-type poultry.
 Wet or poor quality litter is a contributing factor, although a biotin deficiency will cause plantar pododermatitis even when litter quality is good.
 Ulcerated footpads may become secondarily infected and caked with litter.